AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-11.md

 These platforms often integrate with processing engines and orchestration tools to automatically collect lineage.
 For example, if a pipeline built in Airflow or dbt modifies a dataset, the lineage graph is updated to reflect that change.

 But tools alone aren’t enough.
-Teams need practices that reinforce good habits—such as documenting changes, defining clear data ownership, and reviewing access permissions regularly.
+Teams need practices that reinforce good habits - such as documenting changes, defining clear data ownership, and reviewing access permissions regularly.

 Automation can help, especially in dynamic environments where datasets are frequently added or updated.
 But governance must also be embedded into the culture.
 Engineers, analysts, and stakeholders all play a part in maintaining data integrity and clarity.